 Phone: (580) 581-2382 E-mail: email@example.com Upon request, Cameron Library obtains research materials not available at Cameron University Library for current faculty, staff, students and faculty emeriti.
-Cameron University students, faculty, staff, and faculty emeriti may submit requests using ILLiad, our online Interlibrary Loan program.
+Cameron University students, faculty, staff, and faculty emeriti may submit requests using our online Interlibrary Loan forms.
 Plan ahead as some items are more difficult than others to obtain.
 Interlibrary loan personnel will notify patrons in advance of charges.
 Borrowers are responsible for paying the replacement cost of lost or damaged materials and for the payment of overdue fines.
 Current faculty, staff, students and faculty emeriti residing within the local calling area may choose to be notified by telephone or e-mail when materials arrive.
-Those residing outside of the local calling area may choose to be notified by e-mail when materials arrive.
 Lending library personnel establish book and media loan periods.
 Those who wish to retain an item beyond the initial due date should notify interlibrary loan personnel of this fact three or more days prior to the due date.
 Articles are the borrower's to keep.
 Upon request, interlibrary loan personnel can deliver electronically many interlibrary loan articles to faculty and staff members.

 Interlibrary Loan - Complete Policy

-Submitting RequestsCameron University students, faculty, staff, and faculty emeriti may submit requests using ILLiad, our online Interlibrary Loan program.
+Submitting RequestsCameron University students, faculty, staff, and faculty emeriti may submit requests using our online Interlibrary Loan request forms.
 Requests may also be submitted via WorldCat.
 To ensure timely delivery, patrons should submit requests fourteen or more days before items are needed.